 Speed literally crashes the party with a horse drawn carriage when Abe gets pinned down by Vadoma, and the wheels slide on the blood to smash her aside.

 On the villainous side, the entirety of Adam's "offer" to Abe, during which he not-so-subtly hints that Henri is a vampire.
 Accompanied by stunning painted visuals that flow beautifully through time and human suffering.

 A little while later, once the war proper is going, we get to see Confederate vampires fighting on the front lines.
 A handful of vampires versus an entire Union regiment, plus the support troops behind them.
 The vampires kill everyone.

 Abe realizes vampires are fighting for the south and has a slight Heroic BSOD.
-It doesn't help that Verdona killed his son the same way Barnes killed his mother.
+It doesn't help that Vadoma killed his son the same way Barts killed his mother.
 He's complaining to Mary about how their weapons aren't working, he compares them to his fork- and then he realizes his fork is made of silver.
 Which is deadly to vampires.
 You can see the gears start turning, his mind working, and then he jumps out of his seat and runs over to talk to his friends/advisers.